-GIR is seeking nominations for its fourth annual awards ceremony which will be held on 25 October at the Mayflower Hotel in Washington, DC.
+GIR is seeking nominations for its fifth annual awards ceremony, which will take place at the Four Seasons Hotel in Washington, DC on 24 October.

-Please send your nominations by the end of the day on 14 August to GIR's editorial team.
+Please send your nominations by the 24 July to GIR’s editorial team.

 Practitioners and experts are invited to submit nominations, on a strictly confidential basis, for the following categories:

 Most impressive investigations practice of the year: a law firm that has handled the largest and/or most complex investigations of the past 12 months and secured consistently good results for its clients.

 Boutique or regional investigations practice of the year: a smaller firm that has acted in globally significant investigations and delivered outstanding outcomes over the past 12 months.

 Investigations consultancy of the year: an audit firm or technology consultancy that has carried out consistent, invaluable and case-winning work during major investigations over the past 12 months.